eekcoopuw/jobmon/docsource/quickstart.rst

 Jobmon Self-Service Commands
 ****************************

-Jobmon 2.1.0 will introduce a suite of additional commands to not only visualize task statuses from the database, but to allow the users to modify the states of their workflows.
+Jobmon has a suite of commands to not only visualize task statuses from the database, but to allow the users to modify the states of their workflows.
 These self-service commands can be invoked from the command line in the same way as the status commands.

 There are two supported: